portal-labs-infrastructure/mcp-server-blog/README.md

 ## Acknowledgements

-This demo is heavily inspired by the experiences and patterns discussed in the article: "[The AI Backstage Pass: Building a Production-Ready MCP Server with OAuth, TypeScript, and Our Battle Scars](https://portal.one/the-ai-backstage-pass-building-a-production-ready-mcp-server-with-oauth-typescript-and-our-battle-scars)".
+This demo is heavily inspired by the experiences and patterns discussed in the article: "[Building a Production-Ready MCP Server with OAuth, TypeScript, and Our Battle Scars](https://portal.one/blog/the-ai-backstage-pass-building-a-production-ready-mcp-server-with-oauth-typescript-and-our-battle-scars/)".